PrincetonUniversity/IMDb-Archive/examples/FIFO-BMC/README.md

 ```

 You will find that, if you set `N` to be smaller than or equal to the configured FIFO depth (which is 16 by default), BMC will not find that the `FIFO without protection` can overflow, though it can always find it can underflow.
-This is understandable, because to trigger the overflow, there has to be at least #Depth+1 (ie. 17) Enqueue operations whereas underflow can be triggered just be a Dequeue operation in the first step, when the FIFO is initiallly empty.
+This is understandable, because to trigger the overflow, there has to be at least #Depth + 1 (i.e., 17)
+Enqueue operations whereas underflow can be triggered just be a Dequeue operation in the first step, when the FIFO is initiallly empty.